 You will need to confirm the following IP addresses are open:

-For both of the above IP addresses, you will need to confirm that the following ports are open:
+You will also need to confirm that the following port is open:

 3. Changing Passwords